nicpenning/Elasti-daddy/Blog Posts/Blog Post #4. Gaining a basic understanding of Elastic Integrations.md

 Through this post we will do the following:

-- Finding Integrations in Kibana
+- Find Integrations in Kibana
 - Look at an example integration
-- Installing an Integration
+- Install/Remove an Integration
-- Understanding Assets
+- Understand Elasticsearch Assets
+- Upgrade an integration

 1. Finding Integrations in Kibana
 <details>

-To being, let's start up our Elastic stack (if you need to):
+To begin, let's start up our Elastic stack (if you need to):

 ```
 elastic-package stack up -v -d --version=8.8.1